Sonic velocity in holographic fluids and its applications: Warmup: The first order perturbative solution of the Schwarzschild-AdS black brane solution

 with

-where $x^\mu=(v,x_{i})$ is the boundary coordinates at the cutoff surface, velocities $\beta^i $ are constants, $P_{\mu \nu}$ is the projector onto spatial directions, and the boundary indices $(\mu,\nu)$ are raised and lowered with the Minkowski metric $\eta_{\mu\nu}$, while the bulk indices are distinguished by $(A,B)$.
-Note that, after boosting the black brane solution in Eq.~(\ref{IVSolution2}), the metric~(\ref{IVrnboost}) describes a uniform boosted black brane moving at velocity $\beta^i $, and one obtains a solution with more parameters which can then be related to the degrees of freedom of the dual boundary fluid~\cite{Bhattacharyya:2008jc}.
-In addition, another underlying idea is that the boosted black brane solution will be related to a dual fluid solution of constant velocity.
+where $x^\mu=(v,x_{i})$ is the boundary coordinates at the cutoff surface, $P_{\mu \nu}$ is the projector onto spatial directions, velocities $\beta^i $ are constants, and the boundary indices $(\mu,\nu)$ are raised and lowered by using the Minkowski metric $\eta_{\mu\nu}$, while the bulk indices are distinguished by $(A,B)$.